Will Penisini: 2021

 Penisini started 2021 training with Parramatta's first grade team, on March 4, 2021, Penisini was upgraded to the club's 30 man squad signing with Parramatta until the end of 2022.
 Penisini later re-signed with Parramatta for a further season until 2023.
 In round 19 2021, Penisini made his NRL debut for Parramatta against the Canberra Raiders in a 12–10 loss at Cbus Super Stadium on the Gold Coast.
 In round 23, he scored his first try in the NRL during a 32–16 victory over North Queensland side.

 Penisini played in both of Parramatta's finals matches in the 2021 NRL season against Newcastle and Penrith.

 2022

 In round 11 of the 2022 NRL season, Penisini scored the winning try for Parramatta in their 22–20 victory over Manly.

-In round 19 of the 2022 NRL season, Penisini was sent to the sin bin for a professional foul during Parramatta's 36–14 loss against Brisbane.

 Penisini played for Parramatta in their 2022 NRL Grand Final loss against Penrith.

 In the third group game at the 2021 Rugby League World Cup, Penisini scored four tries in Tonga's 92-10 victory over the Cook Islands at the Riverside Stadium.

 2023

 On 31 January, Penisini signed a two-year contract extension to remain at Parramatta until the end of the 2025 season.

+In round 1 of the 2023 NRL season, he scored the first try of the year in Parramatta's golden point extra-time loss to Melbourne.

+In round 17, Penisini scored two tries for Parramatta in their 48-20 victory over the Dolphins.

+Penisini played a total of 24 matches for Parramatta in the 2023 NRL season as the club finished 10th and missed the finals.

+2024

+Penisini played 23 games for Parramatta in the 2024 NRL season and scored ten tries as the club finished 15th on the table.

+2025

+On 21 May, the Parramatta club announced that Penisini had re-signed with the club until the end of 2026.
+In round 16 of the 2025 NRL season, Penisini scored two tries for Parramatta in their 36-20 victory over the Gold Coast.
+On 2 September, Penisini announced that he had re-signed with Parramatta until the end of 2028.

+Penisini played 20 games for Parramatta in the 2025 NRL season as the club finished 11th on the table.